jerowe/BioX-Workflow/README.md

 This is similar to the auto\_name function in the BioX::Workflow.
 Instead this says each input should be the previous output.

-### enforce\_struct

-Enforce a particular workflow where the outdirectory (outdir) from the previous rule is the indirectory for the current

 ### verbose

 Output some more things